BaptisteRoseau/BestPractices/topics/code.md

 Your team should agree on conventions for the most used object types in your project.

-When used consistently, the following rules improve by __a lot__ code readability.
+When used consistently, the following rules improve code readability by __a lot__.

 ### CODN001 - Use Full Words